axelson/govee_phx/README.md

 # GoveePhx

 A simple Phoenix LiveView interface to a Govee H6001 LED bulb.
-Built with [BlueHeron](https://github.com/smartrent/blue_heron/)
+Built with [BlueHeron](https://github.com/smartrent/blue_heron/).
+The code to actually control the govee H6001 can be found at https://github.com/axelson/govee

 ![screenshot](screenshot.png)